• Jump To … +

 rv = "((#{existence_check}) ? #{rv} : #{closeout})"

 Lastly, prefix operators are prepended to the output code.
-These include new
+These include new, typeof, -, not, and bitwise not.

 preop_value = me.preop?.value